 Best stylish RFID pouch

 One of the most stylish options comes from Samfolk in the form of this Faraday key and/or phone pouch.
-As a lot of modern cars require you to use your phone to unlock them, this is a useful device for that market.
+Since many modern cars require you to use your phone to unlock them, this is a useful device for that market.

 Pros